seanhelm/toadstool/README.md

 # toadstool
-Predicts whether a mushroom is edible or toxic using various statistical models
+Predicts whether a mushroom is edible or toxic using classification models

 ## Plotting
 Using the `plot` module we can visualize the performance of different classification models.